microsoft/kafka-connect-cosmosdb/doc/README_Sink.md

 ### Install sink connector

 If you are using the Confluent Platform setup from this repo, the Cosmos DB Sink Connector is included in the installation and you can skip this step.
-Otherwise, you will need to package this repo and include the JAR file in your installation.
+Alternatively, you can download the JAR file from the latest [Release](https://github.com/microsoft/kafka-connect-cosmosdb/releases) or package this repo to create a new JAR file.
+To install the connector manually using the JAR file, refer to these [instructions](https://docs.confluent.io/current/connect/managing/install.html#install-connector-manually).

 ```bash